ScilifelabDataCentre/data.scilifelab.se/content/contact/_index.md

     weight: 20
 ---

-Both the website and the technical platform associated with the SciLifeLab Data Platform are maintained by the SciLifeLab Data Centre and partners.
-We welcome contributions, suggestions, and questions related to the possibility of hosting tools/databases, and website content.
-For example, you can suggest [a data highlight](/highlights/), [an event](/events/), or [a training opportunity](/events/).
-Please do not hesitate to suggest your own research and/or events, as well as those of your colleagues.
-We'd also be happy to receive suggestions about other types of content.
-The content of the website is moderated by the team behind the SciLifeLab Data Platform.
+Please use this form to contact SciLifeLab Data Centre.
+Queries could include, for example, suggestions for new content, reports of bugs on this website, or requests for help from the Data Centre.

-You can also get in touch with us by emailing us at [data-platform@scilifelab.se](mailto:data-platform@scilifelab.se).
+Alternatively, you can get in touch by emailing [data-platform@scilifelab.se](mailto:data-platform@scilifelab.se).

-### Contact form
+### Contact form {#contact-form-section}